radiantlab/HDRICalibrationTool/README.md

 ## Getting Started

 Install [Radiance](https://www.radiance-online.org/), [hdrgen](http://www.anyhere.com/), and the [dcraw_emu](https://www.libraw.org/download) to your local machine and note where these tools are located (the folder path).
-After these dependencies have been installed, install the [HDRI Calibration Interface](https://github.com/radiantlab/HDRICalibrationTool/releases/latest).
+After these dependencies have been installed, install the [HDRI Calibration Interface](https://github.com/radiantlab/HDRICalibrationTool/releases/latest) for your operating system.

+Note that the binaries are unsigned and might be flagged as untrusted by your operating system.
+On macOS, you need to right click on the application and select Open to have the option to run it.

 ## Use